"The end of the enchantment was come and the Princess awoke, and she said: 'Is it you, my Prince? You have waited a long while...'"

 "My lady," he said, after he finally looked up.
 He went to kiss her hand but she brushed past him without pause, sitting on a nearby chair with a high cushion.
 A fan rested on the table next to it, so she opened it., watching the painter out the corner of her eye.
 He looked flustered.

 "How pleasing to see you again," the artist said.
 "Are you ready to continue?"

 Elena fluttered the fan once in reply.
 The artist cleared his throat.

 "I think we can finally finish tonight.
 You've been so generous to me that I wanted to work as quickly as I could without sacrificing the integrity of the...that is to say..."
-He seemed to grow distracted at her gaze and his words trailed off.
+He seemed to grow distracted at her gaze, and his words trailed off.
 Elena pursed her lips.
 He blushed.

 "Forgive me," the young man said.
 "Let's begin."
 And he picked up his brush and palette knife.

-"I painted a gentlewoman in Naples last year who could not stop sneezing whenever we had a sitting.
-The portrait was a mess because there were hardly two consecutive minutes when her face was not contorted in some spasm, but do you know she said was completely pleased with it when it was finished?"
+"I painted a gentlewoman in Naples last year who couldn’t stop sneezing whenever we had a sitting.
+The portrait was a mess because there were hardly two consecutive minutes when her face wasn’t in some spasm, but do you know she said was completely pleased with it when it was finished?"

 "It's done. ...or at least, I think it's done.
 Naturally only you can decide that."
 And he turned the easel around.

 Elena saw a teenage girl with very large eyes, a small mouth, and curling hair.
 The couch, the fan, the daffodils on the table ("Yellow narcissus," she knew they were called) were represented in sharp lines, as was each fold of her dress.